Epilepsy

 Epilepsy Awareness Month: Show you care by being aware

-Epilepsy Awareness Month is devoted to circulating knowledge around epilepsy, dispelling myths, and it lets people with epilepsy know that they are not alone.
-Our Embrace users have different supporters or caretakers that are contacted when Embrace detects a possible tonic-clonic seizure.
-Their supporters are the people who have taken the time to learn about epilepsy and how to react during an emergency, and they use Embrace to stay connected when they are apart.
+Our Embrace2 users have different supporters or caretakers that are contacted when Embrace2 detects a possible tonic-clonic seizure.
+Their supporters are the people who have taken the time to learn about epilepsy and how to react during an emergency, and they use Embrace2 to stay connected when they are apart.

 Although epilepsy is one of the most common neurological conditions, the general public still knows so little about it.
 (1) And so it remains for many, a mysterious malady.
 This general lack of knowledge leads to misconceptions and fear, mainly stemming from not knowing how to help during a seizure.